 Embracing Lifelong Learning

 Learning is the foundation for continuous self-improvement, excellence and innovation.
-In this constantly changing world, where globalization and rapidly moving technological advances can be seen almost every day, we need to be aware that we are constantly being called to learn new technologies and skills to keep up with the changes.
+In this ever-changing world, where globalization and newer technological advances can be seen almost everyday, we need to be aware of and always learn about new technologies and skills to keep up with the changes.

 Professional learning on the other hand, takes place in one’s career, through professional development on the job, often funded by the company.
-Informal learning takes place through watching YouTube videos, or television documentaries, or even through reading books at the library and conversations with friends.
-New relationships, travel and the world around you will also expose you to new ideas and opportunities to learn.
+Whereas informal learning takes place through watching YouTube videos, or television documentaries.
+It also includes reading books at the library and having conversations with friends.
+New relationships, travel and the world around you also expose you to new ideas and opportunities to learn.